top of page

 Landscape design after photo

-So, how does this work?
-How do you use a landscape designer?
+and how do you hire a landscape designer?

-A landscape design should communicate how the project should look when finished.
-A landscape architect prepares thorough plans, including all specifications such as footing depths, grading, erosion control, patio thickness, retaining wall construction, etc. I'm a landscape designer and I'm here for the pretty stuff and leave the nuts and bolts to a licensed contractor or a savvy DIYer.
-A landscape designer is typically less expensive than a landscape architect due to the difference in education and licensing requirements.
+The purpose of a landscape design is to communicate how your project should look when finished.
+A landscape designer is typically less expensive than a landscape architect due to the difference in education, licensing requirements, and in-depth specifications they provide.
+I'm a landscape designer and I'm here for the pretty stuff and leave the nuts and bolts to a licensed contractor or a savvy DIYer.

 Here's how I work...

-Let's say you need a new landscape.
-You've spoken with a couple of contractors and they ask you if you have a design drawn up.
-You say 'no'.
-They'll want a plan in order to quote an estimate for your project.
+Let's say you need a new landscape for the front or backyard.
+You've spoken with a couple of landscape contractors and they ask you if you have a landscape design plan and what your budget is.
+You say 'no' and 'I don't know'.
+They'll want a landscape design plan in order to quote an estimate for your project.
 They may not even come out to your site until you have a design.
 So off you go, hunting down a landscape designer on Google, or maybe they'll give you a name to call.

 The second design draft should be pretty tight at this time.
 We review the updated draft and discuss what we see.
 Maybe you've changed your mind on something, or you've since discovered something that you want added.
 Now's the time.
 We review final plant material selections.
 We make our final decisions and I proceed to the final phase of the design - the blueprint.

-Depending on the size of the project, it typically takes me about an hour on-site.
+Depending on the size of the project, it typically takes me about an hour on-site after our dicussion.
 I'll take time to measure, photograph, think my thoughts, and get an idea of how to proceed with the design.
-We'll agree to meet, typically via Zoom, at a specified date/time and I'll share the design concept with you.
+We'll agree to meet, typically via Zoom, at a another date/time and I'll share the design concept with you.

 Landscape designer on Zoom call